2026 FMU Juried Art Exhibit Prospectus

 NEED HELP WITH FRAMING & PRESENTATION?

-This year, Professor Shin is organizing a workshop and has a support through a REAL grant to help students learn more and professional presentation practices for artists.
+This year, Professor Shin is organizing a workshop, supported through a REAL grant, to help students learn more about professional presentation practices for artists.
 Workshop participants will be offered instruction on framing practices, feedback and possibly free framing!
 It is an amazing opportunity that students don’t want to miss!

 Location: TBD